andersr/mylib/README.md

-# AndersCo Component and Utils Library
+# Coding workbench

-This is a collection of React components and JS utils.
+This is a monorepo where I collect, create, publish, and maintain commonly used code, such as React components and JS utils and more.

 ## Getting Started